2025 Carlton Football Club season: Reserves

-Carlton will field reserves and state level teams in the men's and women's competitions during the 2024 season.

 Men's

 Carlton's men's reserves team will contest its eighth VFL season; and its 88th overall season of reserves and state level competition dating back to 1919.

 Club head of development Luke Power continued as reserves coach for his third season in the role.
 VFL-listed players newly signed to the team included: former AFL-listed senior players Denver Grainger-Barras, Cooper Hamilton (GWS), Ethan Phillips (Hawthorn) and Cooper Vickery; and Liam Farrar, Taj Logan, Zac Harding, Nash King, Stirling Phipps-Parsons, Jack Polkinghorne and Oliver Warburton.
 Retained from 2024 were Ollie Badr, Patrick Dozzi, Kristian Ferronato, Dane Harvey, Will Hayes, Darcy Hogg, Michael Lewis, Liam McMahon, Aiden Mills, Luke Nelson, Oliver Poole, Logan Prout, Heath Ramshaw, Flynn Riley and Archie Stevens.
 Liam McMahon and Heath Ramshaw were appointed co-captains following the departures of 2024 captains Lachie Young and Lachie Swaney; and Ramshaw became the sole captain when McMahon departed for the senior team in the AFL mid-season draft.

 Carlton's reserves finished 13th out of 21 clubs in the 2025 VFL season, with a record of 8–10 to miss the finals by two wins and percentage.
 Ethan Phillips won the team's best and fairest award.